Guide for Applying to Medical School: Pre-Med Requirements | AUA

-Don’t Take it Personally
+1) Don’t Take it Personally.

-Keep an Open Mind
+3) Re-Evaluate your Career Goals & Keep an Open Mind

-Flip-it: Embrace the Rejection
+4) Flip It: Embrace the Rejection

 Take this as a wake-up call to improve yourself and strengthen your resolve.
 Evaluate your application objectively; identify aspects that might have signaled to an admissions committee that you’re not ready for medical school, and work on remedying them.
 Retake the MCAT if you got a low score last time.
 If your GPA leaves something to be desired and you’ve already graduated, take continuing education health sciences courses.
 If your numbers are up to par, try showing your passion for medicine by doing relevant volunteer work, shadowing a physician, or work in a healthcare-related field.
 The key to applying again is keeping your momentum; when the next cycle rolls around, you’ll be a more mature and more qualified candidate.

 With flexible entry dates, Caribbean medical schools make a perfect Plan B. Higher-quality Caribbean med schools offer curricula comparable to those at US medical and allow you to enter in the spring or fall instead of only once a year.
 Applicants are evaluated holistically, and are not assessed solely on grades and MCAT scores alone.
 And, contrary to Reddit and some message boards, graduates from upper-tier Caribbean medical schools have gone on to become successful physicians in the United States.
 The main difference between these and U.S. medical schools are that not all Caribbean medical schools are accredited.
 Accredited by the U.S. Department of Education, AUA graduates have high residency percentages and moved on to attend clinical rotations in the United States.